apollographql/rover/docs/source/ci-cd.md

 If you're running a distributed build system using the `node` agent type, make sure that Rover is installed on all machines either as part of a baseline image or via a setup script.
 Also make sure it's available globally via the `PATH` environment variable.

 ### Pipelines using Docker
 When using Docker containers as part of your build process, you'll need to be aware of a few additional things.

+If you're using Rover with a Docker-enabled pipeline, note the following additional considerations:

+#### `$PATH` issues

 Normally when installing, Rover adds the path of its executable to your `$PATH`.
 However, Jenkins doesn't persist the `$PATH` variable between runs of `sh`  `steps` as each `sh` block is run as its own process.
 This means that if you install Rover and try to run it in the next step, you get a `command not found: rover` error.
 This is functionally similar to [CircleCI note](#linux-jobs-using-the-curl-installer), however with a different solve.

 To avoid this issue, it is preferred to either:
 - Use the script, but reference `rover` by full path (`$HOME/.rover/bin/rover`)
 - Download the latest release via cURL and extract the binary via `curl -L https://github.com/apollographql/rover/releases/download/v0.7.0/rover-v0.7.0-x86_64-unknown-linux-gnu.tar.gz | tar --strip-components=1 -zxv` (for `0.7.0` on Linux x86)

+#### Permission issues

-Secondly, you may run into permissions issues within Docker, and you can avoid some of this by creating a user to run the install and build process within.
-The below example Dockerfile shows how this can be accomplished with a specific Docker image for the Jenkins build pipeline.
+You may run into permissions issues within Docker, and you can avoid some of this by creating a user to run the install and build process within.
+The below example Dockerfile shows how this can be accomplished with a specific Docker image for your Jenkins build pipeline.

 ```dockerfile
 FROM golang:1.18